Davido gifts his cousin, Zlatan's lawyer expensive bracelets after London show

 Davido Splurges Millions As He Gifts His Cousin and Zlatan’s Lawyer Expensive Bracelets After O2 Show

-- Davido's O2 show was a huge success and even in the middle of the shutting down the O2 in London, he still managed to make people happy
+- Davido's show was a huge success and even in the middle of shutting down the O2 in London, he still managed to make people happy

-- In a video sighted on Instagram, Zlatan's lawyer, Yemisis Falaye excitedly revealed that Davido bought her a bracelet
+- In a video sighted on Instagram, Zlatan's lawyer, Yemisi Falaye excitedly revealed that Davido bought her a bracelet

 PAY ATTENTION: Click “See First” under the “Following” tab to see Legit.ng News on your Facebook News Feed!